Omega 3 Foods List

 Soybeans

-Soybeans are a rich source of fiber and other nutrients vital to overall wellbeings, such as folates, magnesium, potassium, and riboflavin.
+Soybeans are a rich source of fiber and other nutrients vital to overall well-being, such as folates, magnesium, potassium, and riboflavin.

-Half a cup of cooked soybeans offers about 670 mg of omega-3 fatty acids.
-In fact, a full cup of soybeans comprised more omega-3 fatty acids than some seafood.
+Half a cup of cooked soybeans offers 670 mg of omega-3 fatty acids.
+A full cup of soybeans comprised more omega-3 fatty acids than some seafood.

 14. Spinach

-In fact, 100 grams of spinach contains roughly 370 mg of omega-3 fatty acids.
-Not only that, but spinach is also rich in calcium, copper, fiber, protein, vitamins A, C, E, and K, and zinc.
+100 grams of spinach contains roughly 370 mg of omega-3 fatty acids.
+Also, spinach is rich in calcium, copper, fiber, protein, vitamins A, C, E, and K, and zinc.

 15. Walnuts